antonislilis/roadcubeApi/README.md

 ```

 ## Install Dependencies
-### !!!
-This step can be avoided if you got the project from the zip file.
-### !!!
-It's required only if you cloned the git repo.
-Now the project is on your folder.
+Now the project is in your folder.
 It's time to install dependencies.
-Make sure that you have installed the composer.
+Make sure that you have installed the [composer](https://getcomposer.org/).

 To install project required dependencies type the following command:
 ```python
 > composer install
 ```
-Now the vendor forder has been created
+Now the vendor folder has been created.
-The project have been installed
+The project has been installed.

 ## Create Database
 This project is using PostgreSQL database schema